LobsDICE: Offline Learning from Observation via Stationary Distribution Correction Estimation: Related Work

 \paragraph{Stationary DIstribution Correction Estimation (DICE)} DICE-family algorithms perform stationary distribution estimation, and many of them have been proposed for off-policy evaluation~\citep{nachum2019dualdice,zhang2019gendice,zhang2020gradientdice,yang2020offpolicy,dai2020coindice}.
-Other lines of works consider reinforcement learning~\citep{nachumE2019algaedice,lee2021optidice}, offline policy selection~\citep{yang2020offline}. \textit{ValueDICE}~\citep{kostrikov2020valuedice} and \textit{OPOLO}~\citep{ZhuEtal2020opolo} derive off-policy IL and IfO objectives using DICE.
-However, they suffer from numerical instability in the offline setting due to the nested min-max optimization and out-of-distribution action evaluation. \textit{DemoDICE}~\citep{anonymous2022demodice} is an offline IL algorithm that directly optimizes stationary distribution as ours and reduces to solving a convex minimization.
-Yet, it requires expert action labels and is not directly applicable to IfO.
+Other lines of works consider reinforcement learning~\citep{nachumE2019algaedice,lee2021optidice,lee2022coptidice}, offline policy selection~\citep{yang2020offline}.
+ValueDICE~\citep{kostrikov2020valuedice} and OPOLO~\citep{ZhuEtal2020opolo} derive off-policy IL and LfO objectives using DICE.
+However, they suffer from numerical instability in the offline setting due to the nested min-max optimization and OOD action evaluation.
+DemoDICE~\citep{kim2022demodice} is an offline IL algorithm that directly optimizes stationary distribution as ours and reduces to solving a convex minimization.
+Yet, it requires expert action labels and is not directly applicable to LfO.
+Concurrent to our work, SMODICE~\citep{ma2022smodice} is an offline LfO method, aiming to match stationary \emph{state} distributions by minimizing an objective similar to OPOLO~\cite{ZhuEtal2020opolo} in \eqref{eq:opolo_upper_bound}.
+Thus it also relies on potentially loose upper bound of the divergence.
+In addition, matching the state distributions may not be sufficient to recover the expert's behavior, on which we provide detailed discussion in Appendix~\ref{app:why_ss_matching} and Remark~\ref{remark:smodice}.